Vaafaal/arkserver/README.md

 This is an image for running an ARK: Survival Evolved server in a Docker container.
 It is heavily based off of [TuRz4m](https://github.com/TuRz4m)'s work located here: [TuRz4m/Ark-docker](https://github.com/TuRz4m/Ark-docker).
 It uses [FezVrasta](https://github.com/FezVrasta)'s [arkmanager](https://github.com/FezVrasta/ark-server-tools) (ark-server-tools) to managed a single-instance ARK: Survival Evolved server inside a docker container.

-This image inherits from the [thmhoag/steamcmd](https://github.com/thmhoag/steamcmd) image to include the latest version of `steamcmd`.
+This image inherits from the [thmhoag/steamcmd](https://github.com/thmhoag/steamcmd)

 For more information on `arkmanager`, see the repo here: https://github.com/FezVrasta/ark-server-tools